 - The Kaiser Family Foundation released an important brief, Key Issues in Understanding the Economic and Health Security of Current and Future Generations of Seniors, in early 2012.
 The brief examines the role of entitlement programs in ensuring seniors’ financial security as well as the challenges facing current and future generations when it comes to economic and health security.

-Thanks to investment of The Atlantic Philanthropies, the following initiatives were launched:
+- Thanks to investment by The Atlantic Philanthropies, the following initiatives were launched:

 - National Community Reinvestment Coalition’s National Neighbors Silver is a multi-year campaign to empower, organize, and support economically vulnerable older adults.
 The campaign combines advocacy, organizing, and direct service to promote access to quality banking services and adequate housing for older adults.
 Working with the banking industry, the aging network, and housing experts, National Neighbors Silver offers a platform for policy and program solutions to build economic security and preserve wealth for aging America.